statamic/cms/CONTRIBUTING.md

 Pull requests should clearly describe the problem and solution.
 Include the relevant issue number if there is one.
 If the pull request fixes a bug, it should include a new test case that demonstrates the issue, if possible.

 <br>
 Thank you!
 Stay rad.
-If you're not already rad, tell us us and we will make it so.
+If you're not already rad, tell us and we will make it so.

 :sparkles: